Athlon007/Leomard/CONTRIBUTING.md

 If you want to contribute to this project, you can do so by forking the repository, and then creating a pull request.
 You can also create an issue if you find a bug or have a feature request.

 Any code you write must be licensed under GPL-3.0.
 See [LICENSE](LICENSE.md) for more information.

+## What to work on

+You can work on whatever you want from [Projects/Leomard](https://github.com/users/Athlon007/projects/3/views/1).
+If something is in the "In progress" column, please do not work on it, unless you have been assigned to it.
+First table is for the current version, those features are the most important.
+Please avoid working on features that are in the "Future" column or the next update column, unless you have been assigned to it.
+You can also work on stuff from the "Bugs" column.

+If you want to work on something that is not in the project, please create an issue first.
+Your idea will be discussed, and if it is accepted, it will be added to the project.

+## Branches

+The project is divided into three branches:

+- `master`: The main branch.
+This branch is used for releases only.
+Do not commit directly to this branch.
+- `dev`: The development branch.
+This branch reflects the currently worked on version in the project's table.
+Do not commit directly to this branch.
+- `hotfix`: The hotfix branch.
+This branch is used to fix bugs in the current version.
+Do not commit directly to this branch.

 ## Code style